dwarvesf/nextjs-boilerplate/docs/WRITING_TEST.md

 Let's start by ensuring that it renders our component and no changes happened to it since the last time it was successfully tested.

-We will do so by rendering it and creating a _[snapshot](https://jestjs.io/docs/en/snapshot-testing)_ which can be compared with a previously committed snapshot.
+We will do so by rendering the component and creating a _[snapshot](https://jestjs.io/docs/en/snapshot-testing)_ which can be compared with a previously committed snapshot.
 If no snapshot exists, a new one is created.